-For the years ended December 31, 2020 and 2019, with all other variable factors remain constant, when the interest rate increases or decreases by 100 basis points, would cause after-tax comprehensive income result in an increase or a decrease by \$6,918 and \$6,948.
-This is mainly due to the Group's time deposits and guaranty deposited for business operations in variable rates and settlement fund in variable rate.
+For the years ended December 31, 2021 and 2020, with all other variable factors remain constant, when the interest rate increases or decreases by 100 basis points, would cause aftertax comprehensive income result in an increase or a decrease by \$6,863 and \$6,918.
+This is mainly due to the Group's time deposits in variable rate, guarantee deposed for business operations in variable rate and settlement fund in variable rate.

-(v) Fair value and hierarchy information
+- (v) Fair value and hierarchy information

-1) Fair value information
+- 1) Fair value information

-a) General description
+- a) General description